Skip to main content

 5. Bloch MH, Qawasmi A. Omega-3 fatty acid supplementation for the treatment of children with attention-deficit/hyperactivity disorder symptomatology: systematic review and meta-analysis.
 J Am Acad Child Adolesc Psychiatry.
 2011;50(10):991-1000.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of precision medicine, there is no "one size fits all."
 The right plan must be matched to your unique history, lab work, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions